Curvature-Dimension for Autonomous Lagrangians: Ricci curvature of Lagrangians

 From Proposition \ref{Weightedbochnerprop} and Lemma \ref{equalitylemma} we obtain the equivalence (i)$\iff$(ii) in Theorem \ref{mainthm}: \begin{corollary} Let $L$ be a Lagrangian satisfying assumptions (I)-(III) from Section \ref{presec} and smooth on $TM \setminus \bz$.
 For every $N \in (-\infty,\infty]\setminus[1,n)$ and ${K} \in \RR$, the following are equivalent: \begin{enumerate} \item $\Ric_{\mu,N} \ge {K}$ on $SM$. \item For every local solution $u$ to the Hamilton-Jacobi equation $H(du) = 0$,

 \end{enumerate} \end{corollary}

 \begin{definition}[The curvature-dimension condition] \normalfont If any of the equivalent conditions in Corollary \ref{equivalencecor} holds, then we say that the pair $(\mu,L)$ satisfies $\CD({K},N)$. \end{definition} The second condition in Corollary \ref{equivalencecor} still makes sense if $L$ is only $C^2$, since by Lemma \ref{characlemma} we can always find a local $C^3$ solution with prescribed second-order data at a point.
 Thus we can take this condition to be the definition of the $\CD(K,N)$ condition for $C^2$ Lagrangians.
-The third condition in Theorem \ref{mainthm} can be taken as the definition of the $\CD(K,N)$ condition for Lagrangians of yet lower regularity; we will show in Theorem \ref{DCthm} that the equivalence (ii)$\iff$(iii) in Theorem \ref{mainthm} requires only $C^2$ regularity of $L$.
+We will show in Theorem \ref{DCthm} that the equivalence (ii)$\iff$(iii) in Theorem \ref{mainthm} requires only $C^2$ regularity of $L$.
+The third condition in Theorem \ref{mainthm} can thus be taken as the definition of the $\CD(K,N)$ condition for Lagrangians of regularity lower than $C^2$.

 \begin{example}[Weighted Riemannian manifolds]\normalfont Let $(M,g)$ be an $n$-dimensional Riemannian manifold, let $L$ be the Riemannian Lagrangian

 and let where $\psi : M \to \RR$ is a smooth function and $\Vol_g$ is the Riemannian measure.
 The gradient is the Riemannian gradient and the operator $\bL$ is given by